godrift-ai/drift-releases/README.md

 Drift CLI eliminates the steep learning curve of robotics simulation development.
 It's an AI-powered assistant that understands natural language and helps you build, test, and debug complex robotic systems using conversational commands.

-**No more memorizing complex ROS2 commands or Gazebo configurations** — just describe what you want to build, and Drift handles the rest.
+**No more wrestling complex ROS2 commands or Gazebo configurations** — just describe what you want to build, and Drift handles the rest.

 ### ✨ Key Features